MatthiasWM/newt_dongle/Firmware/PiPico/README.md

 events.

 Lastly, pipes can send events up the pipe using Pipe::rush_back().
-This is currently used by a receiving andpoint to give the sender hints for serial port handshaking when buffers run full.
+This is currently used by a receiving endpoint to give the sender hints for serial port handshaking when buffers run full.

 Pipes can have additional functionality.
 They can buffer events, or split